Shammara Henderson: Early life and education

 Henderson was born and raised in Albuquerque, New Mexico, where she graduated from Valley High School.
 She earned a Bachelor of Arts degree in political science and philosophy from American University in 2004, where she received the Frederick Douglass Scholarship and a Juris Doctor from the University of New Mexico School of Law in 2007.

 Career

 In 2007 and 2008, Henderson served as a clerk for New Mexico Supreme Court Justice Charles W. Daniels.
-She also served as an assistant district attorney and associate counsel to Governor Bill Richardson.
+She also served as an assistant district attorney and associate counsel to New Mexico Governor Bill Richardson.
 Henderson joined the United States Attorney's Office for the District of New Mexico in 2011, serving as an assistant United States attorney until 2017.

-Henderson co-founded her own law firm Henderson & Grohman, PC, in 2017 which joined Freedman, Boyd, Hollander, Goldberg, Urias, & Ward, PA in October of 2018.
+Henderson developed and presented training and outreach programs across New Mexico for law enforcement, community organizations and churches.
+She co-founded her own law firm Henderson & Grohman, PC, in 2017 which joined Freedman, Boyd, Hollander, Goldberg, Urias, & Ward, PA in October of 2018.
 Since 2019, she has also worked as an adjunct professor at the University of New Mexico School of Law.
 In February 2020, Henderson was appointed to the New Mexico Court of Appeals by Governor Michelle Lujan Grisham, becoming the first African-American to sit on the court.